hasinananwu/prediction/replit.md

 ## Overview

-This is a real-time crash multiplier simulation dashboard built with Streamlit.
-The application simulates a crash game where multipliers increase over time until they "crash" at random intervals.
-The system provides comprehensive analytics, real-time visualization, and historical data tracking for simulation results.
+This is a crash multiplier prediction dashboard built with Streamlit.
+The application generates crash predictions based on complex time-based algorithms and learns from real crash data feedback to improve accuracy over time.
+The system focuses on prediction generation and feedback collection rather than real-time simulation.

-The application consists of a simulation engine that generates crash events based on complex time-based rules, a data management system for persistence, and an interactive dashboard for visualization and analysis.
+The application consists of a prediction engine that generates crash forecasts based on time-based rules, a feedback system for collecting real crash data, and an interactive dashboard for prediction management and analysis.

 ## System Architecture